sacredvoid/ai_clinical_trial/README.md

 The script is configured to scrape a specified number of pages and trials per page.
 It then processes this data and stores it in a local ChromaDB vector store for further analysis or retrieval.

-Your code implements a matching algorithm that identifies clinical trials suitable for patients based on their health profiles and trial inclusion/exclusion criteria.
-Here’s a summary focusing on the matching algorithm:

 ### Summary of the Matching Algorithm

 1. **Patient Profile Creation**: